lewisl9029/rfcs/text/0000-anonymous-components.md

   : anonymous(() => useMemo(() => "no", []), { key: "no" })
 ```

-When `isOpen` changes, React will rerender the same `Anonymous` component instead of unmount/remount a separate component for the other branch if we don't have a `key` to distinguish between them.
+When `isOpen` changes, React will rerender the same `Anonymous` component instead of unmounting/remounting a separate component for the other branch if we don't have a `key` to distinguish between them.
 We take the `key` as part of an options object instead of accepting it directly to allow for future extension without introducing breaking changes.

 # Drawbacks

 Here are some drawbacks that I've thought about so far:

 - This is yet another new pattern to teach, and makes the rule of hooks slightly more nuanced than it already is, and thus potentially harder to teach as well.
 - This pattern necessitates more complexity in the linter rule implementation.
 I have implemented the necessary changes in [this fork](https://github.com/facebook/react/compare/master...lewisl9029:support-render-hooks-in-rule-of-hooks), but it could very well be missing edge cases.
 It may necessitate the same for the [react-refresh babel plugin](https://github.com/facebook/react/blob/master/packages/react-refresh/src/ReactFreshBabelPlugin.js) as well, though I haven't looked into it in detail yet.
-Same applies t0 any other form of static analysis the React team may be planning to introducing in the future.
+Same applies to any other form of static analysis the React team may be planning to introducing in the future.
 - It is possible to abuse this pattern to create larger component functions than would otherwise be possible with the current rules of hooks, which can act as a forcing function that limits component function size in certain cases.
 Though in my opinion, this forcing function adds net negative value as it removes too many degrees of freedom over when to add/remove indirection from the hands of users.
 - This pattern can add extra lines and extra levels of indentation in component functions when used, which can add up to a significant level of visual noise.
 - This pattern can introduce a significant number of `Anonymous` component nodes, which can make debugging more cumbersome, and may have performance implications for reconciliation due to a larger component tree.